cpsughrue/gsoc_proposal/README.md

 Once a module's ttl has expired, it will be flagged as a candidate for deletion.
 If multiple modules have expired, the cache invalidator will start with the module that is least frequently used.

 > Rebuilds

-Everything discussed up until this point has been for builds from scratch.
-However, most of the time, when using a build system like `Ninja` or `Make` builds rely on a cache of object files and only recompile those translation units that have been changed.
-Build systems determine which translation units need to be recompiled by comparing the timestamp of the source file to that of the object file.
-If the source file's timestamp is more recent then the object file's timestamp the build system knows it must recompile the translation unit.
-The build daemon will use a similar approach when it comes to precompiled modules.
+The proposal thus far has primarily addressed building software from scratch.
+However, in most real-world scenarios, build systems such as `Ninja` and `Make` leverage a cache of object files to optimize the build process.
+Specifically, these systems recompile only the translation units that have undergone changes since the last build.
+To identify such units, build systems compare the timestamps of source and object files.
+The same strategy will be adopted by the build daemon for handling precompiled modules.

-When a build daemon is spawned if there is a preexisting cache it compares the timestamp of the source file and the timestamp of the precompiled module to figure out which modules need to be rebuilt.

-It rebuilds the modules

-need to figure out a way to recompile the translation unit and relink the executable

-A translation unit is registered with the daemon

-The daemon must rescan the dependencies incase they have changed
+When a Clang invocation communicates with the build daemon, the daemon generates a dependency graph and consults the cache to determine whether the modules have already been built.
+If the modules exist, the daemon compares the timestamps of the source file and the precompiled module.
+When the source file has a more recent timestamp, indicating an update since the last build, the module is rebuilt.
+Additionally, any dependent modules that rely on the updated module are also rebuilt as part of the process.

+Currently, the build daemon can only be spawned by a Clang invocation.
+Consequently, the daemon's ability to check whether `pcm` should be rebuilt is contingent upon the build system's decision to rebuild the translation unit.
+This limitation presents a challenge that, while acknowledged, falls outside the scope of the GSoC project.
+It will be addressed during future development.

 ---
 ## Timeline